malisha001/online_grocery/README.md

 ## technologies
 - HTML,css,javascript use for frondend and rendering by jsp fils.
-- we use java programming language for back end.
-All CRUD operations has been used
+- we use java programming language for back end
 - mysql database use for store database